Ephellon/Twitch-Tools/README.md

     - Go with the most channel points
 - *Kill Extensions* `off` &mdash; *Currently under __Experimental Features__*
 - *Prevent Hosting* &mdash; When a channel begins hosting, go to the __Next Channel__
-    - `default` Allow all channels to host
+    - `default` Allow all channels to be hosted
-    - Prevent all channels from hosting
+    - Prevent all channels from being hosted
-    - Prevent hosting unfollowed channels
+    - Prevent unfollowed channels from being hosted
 - *Prevent Raiding* &mdash; When a raid begins, go to the __Next Channel__
-    - `default` Allow all channels to raid
+    - `default` Allow all channels to be raided
-    - Prevent all channels from raiding
+    - Prevent all channels from being raided
-    - Prevent raiding unfollowed channels
+    - Prevent unfollowed channels from being raided
 - *Stay Live* `on` &mdash; When the current stream ends, got to the __Next Channel__

 ### Chat & Messaging